-International trademarks registered in forgeign countries outside China, such as Japan, are not recognized by Chinese law and regulations.
+International trademarks registered in foreign countries outside China, such as Japan, are not recognized by Chinese law and regulations.
 Also, pre-use of the trademark in China is not legally protected.

 So if your business is running well in China, it’s risky because other business entities might register your name and start selling your trademark products.
 Many cases have already happened and not fewer sellers did suffer from this regulation.

-The E-commerce regulations stipulates whoever business engaging with customers through the internet must comply with the provisions of personal data protection.
+The E-commerce regulations stipulate whoever businesses engaging with customers through the internet must comply with the provisions of personal data protection.
 E-commerce platforms track and collect personal data to create a user profile.
-It ams to accurately market and sell to the target user.
+It aims to accurately market and sell to the target user.

 Under the new law, consumers who buy fake goods through cross-border e-commerce can hold direct accountability to either the overseas seller or the platform.
 Furthermore, the law and new policies protect buyers on safety, taxation, logistics, after-sales, and other aspects.
 It ensures the imported goods are following the strict rules, and protecting consumers‘ rights and interests.

 I hope you enjoy reading Cross Border eCommerce Marketing China: Checklist You Need to Know Before Start.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.